utnet-org/utility/docs/practices/style.md

 computations may panic (cause side effects) if the result has overflowed, and when built with optimizations enabled, these computations will wrap-around instead.

-For framework and unc-node we have opted to enable the panicking behaviour regardless of the optimization level.
+For unc-infra.and unc-node we have opted to enable the panicking behaviour regardless of the optimization level.
 By doing it this we hope to prevent accidental stabilization of protocol mis-features that depend on incorrect handling of these overflows or similarly scary silent bugs.
 The downside to this approach is that any such arithmetic operation now may cause a node to crash,